thankful for women

-In conjunction with the music industry and recognizing the extraordinary impact music plays in our lives, this campaign will generate much needed awareness of mental health and wellness.
+In conjunction with the music industry and recognising the extraordinary impact music plays in our lives, this campaign will generate much needed awareness of mental health and wellness.

-Destigmatizing the conversation of mental health and wellness to generate conversation and raise funds to provide support for the 1 in 4 people who will be affected by mental or neurological disorders at some point in their lives.
-The World Health Organization has identified mental disorders as being among the leading causes of ill-health and disability worldwide.
+Destigmatising the conversation of mental health and wellness to generate conversation and raise funds to provide support for the 1 in 4 people who will be affected by mental or neurological disorders at some point in their lives.
+The World Health Organisation has identified mental disorders as being among the leading causes of ill-health and disability worldwide.

 thankful for pets